luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 We have noticed that with certain network equipment, our 15 seconds **timeouts for connecting** to the POE deviceare insufficient, and **need to be increased**.
-You can increase these by using environmental variables (values in miliseconds).
+You can increase these by using environmental variables (values in milliseconds).

 .. tabs::